Is your cat in pain? Here are 7 remedies that could help.

 7 Ways to Relieve Your Cat’s Pain at Home

 Contact your veterinarian immediately if you suspect that your cat is in pain to diagnose the cause and begin treatment.
-Once your vet has thoroughly examined your cat, you can use these at-home pain remedies in conjunction with your vet’s treatment plan.
+Once your vet has done a thorough examination, you can use these home remedies for pain relief in cats in conjunction with your vet’s treatment plan.

 1. Pheromones